-Separation related costs.
-Separation related costs of \$345,000 in the three months ended March 31, 2013 were primarily for professional fees and other procedures associated with our proposed separation of our business into two distinct publicly traded companies.
-We are no longer pursuing a separation of our business and do not expect any additional costs in 2014.
+Acquisition and separation related costs.
+Acquisition and separation related costs of \$286,000 and \$940,000 for the three and nine months ended September 30, 2013, respectively, were primarily for professional fees and other procedures associated with our proposed separation of our business into two distinct publicly traded companies.
+We are no longer pursuing a separation of our business and do not expect any significant additional costs.

 Gain on sales and disposals of intangible assets, net.
-Gain on sales and disposals of intangible assets, net were \$1.4 million for the three months ended March 31, 2013 compared to \$1.9 million of domain name sales recognized as revenue for the three months ended March 31, 2014.
-In September 2013, we launched our Domains Marketplace which provides domain names available for sale and facilitates the buying and transacting of domain names.
+Gain on sales and disposals of intangible assets, net were \$1.0 million and \$3.7 million for the three and nine months ended September 30, 2013, respectively.
+In September 2013, we launched our Domains Marketplace, which provides domain names available for sale and facilitates the buying and transacting of domain names.
 After the launch date, domain name sales are recognized as revenue and any domain related costs in service costs.
-The increase in domain name sales was primarily due to more domains sold in 2014 compared to 2013.
+Total domain name sales transactions for the three months and nine months ended September 30, 2013 totaled \$1.9 million and \$4.6 million, respectively, compared to \$1.6 million and \$5.7 million for the three and nine months ended September 30, 2014, respectively.
+The increase in domain name sales was primarily due to an increase in number of domains sold in 2014 compared to 2013.